anandrajaram21/anandrajaram21/README.md

 I'm an enthusiastic Computer Software Architect 👨🏻‍💻 currently pursuing my Bachelors in Computer Science 🎓.
 I love exploring new technologies everyday and never pass up on an opportunity to learn 📱.
 I'm also immensely passionate about guiding and mentoring others who are new to the field 👨‍🏫.
 If there is one motto I live by, it's "Ship Good Code" 🚢 :)

-I have also had the privilege of working with Fortune 500 companies like [Facebook](https://meta.com) (now Meta) and [Cisco](https://cisco.com), all while adhering to strict rules, and developed clean, extensible, scalable, and robust codebases.
+I have also had the privilege of working with Fortune 500 companies like [Facebook](https://meta.com) (now Meta) and [Cisco](https://cisco.com), all while adhering to strict rules, and developing clean, extensible, scalable, and robust codebases.
 As a result, writing clean code has been engrained into my workflow, and collaborating with teammates across different time zones has become second nature ;)

 Like My Work?